cncf/tag-security/assessments/projects/cloudevents/self-assessment.md

 #### The SDK management teams may implement vulnerabilities while implementing SDKs

-Trail Of Bits was able to identify 7 different security concerns regarding the different CloudEvents SDKs.
+Trail Of Bits was able to identify [security concerns regarding the different CloudEvents SDKs](#trail-of-bits-security-assessment).
 While these issues have been addressed, the expanding number of SDKs raises the possibility of introducing additional vulnerabilities.
 These vulnerabilities could serve as potential weak points in systems utilizing CloudEvents.

 Mitigations: